Table of Contents

 Zouk Dance Festivals and Events: Celebrating Dance and Community

 Throughout the year, Zouk enthusiasts come together to celebrate their passion for the dance at various festivals and events.

 These gatherings offer workshops, performances, social dancing, and the opportunity to connect with like-minded individuals from different parts of the world.

-For example, the Miami Dance Fusion Festival each year features professional Zouk dancers.
+For example, the DC Zouk Festival & the Miami Dance Fusion Festival each year features professional Zouk dancers.
 These international professional Zouk dancers not only perform but also hold Zouk dance lessons and workshops for the attendees.